TebogoNakampe/psucse_grocerycaffenet/README.md

 The upper figure shows the architecture of CNN.
 It consists of five convolutional layers, two local response normalization layers, three max pooling layers and three fully connected layers.

-In the paper, alexNet used dataset from ILSVRC-2010, ILSVRC-2012.
+In the paper, AlexNet used dataset from ILSVRC-2010 and ILSVRC-2012.
 They could reduce the top-1 and top-5 error rates substantially compared to sparse coding or SIFT + FVs.

 CaffeNet is similar to the AlexNet with some differences.